hcji/DeepMASS2_GUI/document/documentation.md

 [MS-DIAL](http://prime.psc.riken.jp/compms/msdial/main.html) is open-source software for processing and analyzing mass spectrometry (MS) data.
 You can get
 Follow [tutorial](https://github.com/systemsomicslab/mtbinfo.github.io/blob/master/MS-DIAL/tutorial.md).
 to process DDA/DIA mode metabolomic study MS files and export the alignment result.
 An example output can be found [here](https://github.com/hcji/DeepMASS2_GUI/blob/main/example/MS_DIAL_example.txt).
-The following codes can be used

 Use the following code to transform the obtained csv or txt file to an mgf file, which can be directly upload in DeepMASS GUI: